• Skip to main content

 The Ottoman-empire reign lasted for hundreds of years; hence many sultans are buried around Istanbul in tombs.
 One such place is Hagia Sophia.
 Ottoman Selim, the second’s tomb, sits within an octagonal mausoleum site.
 The tomb of Mehmed, the 3rd who killed his brothers to stop them from overthrowing him, includes two domes and, once again, an octagonal layout.
 Other tombs include Murad the 3rd, his daughter and four sons.
 Lastly, other tombs include Ibrahim and Sultan Mustafa the 1st.

-Despite being one of Istanbul’s top visited attractions, the calm and quiet atmosphere of the interior of Hagia Sophia is mind-blowing.
+Despite being one of Istanbul’s top-visited attractions, the calm atmosphere of the interior is soothing.
 I assume everyone who steps inside is likewise in awe.
 Author and poet Richard Tillinghast penned the following description.
 In his book, an Armchair Traveller’s History of Istanbul, he wrote…

 Once inside Hagia Sophia, I take off my hat.
 I am standing in a building that is a millennium and a half old.
 I want nothing to obstruct my vision.
 As I look up into the dome, which ancients saw as being suspended from heaven on a golden train

 I do not think much of the Mosque of St. Sophia.
 I suppose I lack appreciation.
 We will let it go at that.
-It is the rustiest old barn in heathendom.
-I believe all the interest that attaches to it comes from the fact it was built for a Christian church and then turned into a mosque, without much alteration, by the Mohammedan conquerors of the land
+It is the rustiest old barn in Heathendom.
+I believe all the interest that attaches to it comes from the fact it was built for a Christian church and then turned into a mosque, without much alteration, by the Mohammedan conquerors.

 • 19th-century Islamic calligraphy plaques were made from wood